Term logic: Syllogisms

-Depending on the position of the middle term, Aristotle divides the syllogism into three kinds: syllogism in the first, second, and third figure.
+Depending on the roles of the middle term in each of the premises, Aristotle divides the syllogism into three kinds: syllogism in the first, second, and third figure.
 If the Middle Term is subject of one premise and predicate of the other, the premises are in the First Figure.
 If the Middle Term is predicate of both premises, the premises are in the Second Figure.
 If the Middle Term is subject of both premises, the premises are in the Third Figure.

-Symbolically, the Three Figures may be represented as follows:

-The fourth figure

-In Aristotelian syllogistic (Prior Analytics, Bk I Caps 4-7), syllogisms are divided into three figures according to the position of the middle term in the two premises.
-The fourth figure, in which the middle term is the predicate in the major premise and the subject in the minor, was added by Aristotle's pupil Theophrastus and does not occur in Aristotle's work, although there is evidence that Aristotle knew of fourth-figure syllogisms.
+The Fourth Figure, in which the middle term is the predicate in the major premise and the subject in the minor, was added by Aristotle's pupil Theophrastus and does not occur in Aristotle's work, although there is evidence that Aristotle knew of fourth-figure syllogisms.

+Symbolically, Aristotle's Three Figures may be represented as follows:

 Syllogism in the first figure

-In the Prior Analytics translated by A. J. Jenkins as it appears in volume 8 of the Great Books of the Western World, Aristotle says of the First Figure: "...
-If A is predicated of all B, and B of all C, A must be predicated of all C." In the Prior Analytics translated by Robin Smith, Aristotle says of the first figure: "...
+In the Prior Analytics, Aristotle says of the first figure: "...
 For if A is predicated of every B and B of every C, it is necessary for A to be predicated of every C."

 Taking a = is predicated of all = is predicated of every, and using the symbolical method used in the Middle Ages, then the first figure is simplified to: